-- 8. In the System Generator token dialog box, click Generate. - When you generate, the following occurs: - a.
+8. In the System Generator token dialog box, click Generate.

+When you generate, the following occurs:

+- a.
 System Generator generates the required files for the selected compilation target.
-For timing analysis System Generator invokes Vivado in the background for the design project, and passes design timing constraints to Vivado. - b.
-Depending on your selection for Perform Analysis (Post Synthesis or Post Implementation), the design runs in Vivado through synthesis or through implementation. - c.
+For timing analysis System Generator invokes the Vivado® Design Suite in the background for the design project, and passes design timing constraints to the Vivado Design Suite. - b.
+Depending on your selection for Perform Analysis (Post Synthesis or Post Implementation), the design runs in the Vivado Design Suite through synthesis or through implementation. - c.
 After the Vivado tools run is completed, timing paths information is collected and saved in a specific file format from the Vivado timing database.
 At the end of the timing paths data collection the Vivado project is closes and control is passed to the MATLAB/System Generator process. - d.
-System Generator processes the timing information and displays a Timing Analyzer table with timing paths information as shown below.
+System Generator processes the timing information and displays a Timing Analyzer table with timing paths information as shown in the following figure.